StackStorm/st2/docs/source/install/all_in_one.rst

 Below are the values you can set

-* `hubot::chat_alias`        - A short for a command used at the beginning of task. (e.g.: !)
+* :code:`hubot::chat_alias`        - A short for a command used at the beginning of task. (e.g.: !)
-* `hubot::adapter`           - The name of the npm adapter used to connect to your chat service
+* :code:`hubot::adapter`           - The name of the npm adapter used to connect to your chat service
-* `hubot::env_export`        - A hash of all environment variables necessary to configure the `hubot::adapter`
+* :code:`hubot::env_export`        - A hash of all environment variables necessary to configure the :code:`hubot::adapter`
-* `hubot::external_scripts`  - An array of all external hubot scripts to load on startup
+* :code:`hubot::external_scripts`  - An array of all external hubot scripts to load on startup
-* `hubot::dependencies`      - a hash of all npm dependencies needed your your chat adapter.
+* :code:`hubot::dependencies`      - a hash of all npm dependencies needed your your chat adapter.

 Example Answers File